 Beaver Island Field School: Place Matters

-Led by Dr. Kelly Parker, this hybrid course includes a 1-day orientation on Allendale Campus, then a week of online learning, followed by a week on Beaver Island, where students will reside in cabins at the CMU Biological Station.
+Led by Dr. Kelly Parker and Dr. Rebecca Williams this hybrid course includes a 1-day orientation on Allendale Campus, then a week of online learning, followed by a week on Beaver Island, where students will reside in cabins at the CMU Biological Station.

-Offered Spring/Summer 2023, the class will depart from GVSU and ride the ferry from Charlevoix, MI to Beaver Island over Lake Michigan and return to Allendale Campus a week later.
+Offered in the Summer, the class will depart from GVSU and ride the ferry from Charlevoix, MI to Beaver Island over Lake Michigan and return to Allendale Campus a week later.

 Course Details